Coverage Areas (707) 869-2177

-The tiny village of Bodega has big-screen cred: It, along with neighboring Bodega Bay, was Sonoma County locations for the Alfred Hitchcock’s movie “The Birds.”
-Movie enthusiasts can drive by such landmarks as St. Teresa’s Church and the Potter Schoolhouse.
+The tiny village of Bodega, along with Bodega Bay, was the location for Alfred Hitchcock’s movie “The Birds.”
+Movie enthusiasts can check out St. Teresa’s Church and the Potter Schoolhouse.

 Bodega Bay, CA